Kurento/kurento/README_bower.md

 bower install
 ```

-Need to know, currently the library can't be able to talk directly with the
-Kurento Media Server, so it require to use a [Kurento Media Connector] instace.
-You can download the latest release from http://ci.kurento.com/apps/kmf-media-connector.zip.
-When you decompress it you'll find a README file with installation instructions.

 How to create a basic pipeline
 ------------------------------

 For tutorial purposes, we are going to create a basic pipeline that play a video
-file from its URL and stream it over HTTP.
-You can also download and check this
+file from its URL and stream it over HTTP :
-[example full source code] or run it directly from [JsFiddle] :

 1. Create an instance of the KurentoClient class that will manage the connection
    with the Kurento Media Server, so you'll need to provide the URI of its